QuantEcon/lecture-python.myst/lectures/finite_markov.md

 ```{index} single: Markov Chains; Forecasting Future Values
 ```

-We are interested in computing expectations of the form
+We sometimes want to  compute mathematical  expectations of functions of $X_t$ of the form

 ```{math}
 :label: mc_une